salsify/avrolution/README.md

 This rake task allows you to register all schemas discovered under `Avrolution.root`.

 Similarly to the task `avro:register_schemas`, it will register them against the configured registry.
-Additionally, this task will auto included for Rails applications.
+Additionally, this task will be auto included for Rails applications.

 ```bash
 rake avro:register_all_schemas